pilotmoon/PopClip-Extensions/README-beta.md

 ## Key Combo Format

-_(This section contains documentation for a beta version of PopClip.)_

 Key presses may be expressed either as a number, a string, or a dictionary.

 ### Key Combo Number Format